Taeler Hendrix

-Taeler Conrad-Mellen is an American professional wrestler and valet, better known by the ring name Taeler Hendrix.
-She is best known for her work in Ring of Honor (ROH).
+Taeler Conrad-Mellen (born June 7, 1989), is an American author and former professional wrestler and valet, better known by the ring name Taeler Hendrix.
+She is best known for her time in Ring of Honor (ROH).

 Starting her career in 2007, she spent her first years working on the independent circuit for promotions including New England Championship Wrestling (NECW), Top Rope Promotions (TRP), Collision Pro Wrestling (CPW), and World Women's Wrestling (WWW), before being signed to a contract by Ohio Valley Wrestling (OVW), a Total Nonstop Action Wrestling (TNA) developmental territory, in 2011.
 In November 2011, Hendrix won the OVW Women's Championship, holding the championship for 203 days.

 On the June 21, 2012, episode of Total Nonstop Action Wrestling's Impact Wrestling television program, Hendrix took part in the Gut Check Challenge in an attempt to get a contract with the promotion, facing Tara in a losing effort.
-The following week, the storyline Gut Check Challenge judges decided to sign Hendrix to a contract, based on her performance.
-On July 7, Hendrix won the OVW Women's Championship for a second time, defeating Epiphany but lost it in September.
-On December 1, at OVW's Saturday Night Special, Taeler defeated Taryn to win the OVW Women's Championship for a third time.
-Hendrix dropped the Women's Championship to Jessie Belle at OVW's Saturday Night Special on January 5, 2013, despite the interference from her on-screen boyfriend Dylan Bostic.
+The following week, the storyline Gut Check Challenge judges decided to sign Hendrix to a contract, due to her performance.